NexPlayer/Android-SDK/advanced.md

     or SS content in NexPlayer™.
 - `interface IStatistics`

-    This interface defines a set of statistics to be received fromNexPlayer™ aboutHLS, DASH or SS playback.
+    This interface defines a set of statistics to be received from NexPlayer™ about HLS, DASH or SS playback.
 - `interface IStatisticsListener`

     This interface defines the listener that will be used to receive statistics related to playback.